balena-io-experimental/music-player-device/README.md

 The project currently uses [Grooveshark][grooveshark] to stream music specified in a separate [frontend application][frontend-code].

-We currently host the frontend on GitHub Pages - [frontend][frontend-pages], this is hooked up to a [Firebase][firebase] backend.
-This will be customisable soon.

 The project is in major development at the moment so don't expect stable behaviour just yet :)

 ## Configuration